shankie-codes/arts-impact-data-tech-spec/solutions/1-minimum-viable-product.md

 ##On-going effort

 This solution would require a part-time data administer to collect, enter and manage data into the system.
-Suggest a budget of one person-day per arts project added.
+Suggest a budget of 2 person-days per arts project added.

 ##Advantages